 ● Charles: If I start to make a MWQM plan and decide to stop making a plan, there is no cancel/delete button during this step.

 ● Julie: In 3.1.12 of config file WI, add more explanation about where the secret code will be needed.
 Also, rewrite last steps (3.1.17-3.1.21) in that WI to include more details about our use for the config file and not just contractors as it’s worded right now (where and how to save config file).

 ● Charles: Add the ‘more text’ button for the map function when creating a config file with web tools (show at least 4 characters by default).
-Also, the marker size option at this point doesn’t seem to be working.

-● Julie: In config file WI, add details about the map functionality.

-● Charles: When viewing the areas in a province on the map, can they be labelled for ex.
+When viewing the areas in a province on the map, can they be labelled for ex.
 “NS-01” instead of just “N”?
 Then as you get more specific labelled by subsector name?
 Could the wq stations also be labeled with their numbers instead of “0”?
+Also, the marker size option at this point doesn’t seem to be working.

+● Julie: In config file WI, add details about the map functionality.

 ● Charles: When creating a config file in the web tools, the map functionality puts all the sampling stations in red, could we have the classification (green, red, etc.) based on N=30 here as well?

 ● Charles: If the map isn’t open before creating a MWQM plan the subsector/stations won’t display when the button beside the subsector name is clicked.
 Going back up to the top of the page and clicking on the map button cancels the plan creation.
 Can we set it up so that even if you don’t have the map already open before creating a plan, the map will open if you click on the beside the subsector name?

-Charles: An email is sent when a datasheet has been approved and there is a link to click on.
+● Charles: An email is sent when a datasheet has been approved and there is a link to click on.
 Once logged into the web tool you can view the datasheet.
 Can the map button be linked to the area the datasheet is referring to so you can view the stations on the map?
 Right now nothing displays when the map button is clicked.

 ● Julie: Section 4, 4th bullet of ‘Cssp input tool’ WI, add that you can delete an entire data sheet if it hasn’t been already sent to the server but deleting it from the CSSP folder will not remove it from the Web tools (aka, database).
 Refer to appropriate section of other WI for instructions on how to delete from Web tools.

 *For more discussion: Section 4 of all the WI, we need to decide on the contact people that go in this section.